PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

 # Gazebo Simulation

 :::warning
-This Gazebo variant was previously known as "Gazebo Ignition" (and _Gazebo Classic_ was previously known as Gazebo).
+Gazebo was previously known as "Gazebo Ignition" (while _Gazebo Classic_ was previously known as Gazebo).
 See the [official blog post](https://www.openrobotics.org/blog/2022/4/6/a-new-era-for-gazebo) for more information.
 :::